Affiliate links on Android Authority may earn us a commission. Learn more.

 - Yaris (Europe only) 2019 and above.

-Download the app to your Android device and plug it into your car with a USB cable to get started.
+Download the app to your Android device and plug it into your car with a USB cable.

 Google has discontinued the Android Auto app for smartphones, making the app only available to use on car screens.
 You will still need your phone to connect to your car, but the app won’t work on your phone without a car any longer.